jiashenggu/jiashenggu.github.io/_pages/includes/intro.md

-Hi!
-I am a master student in Machine Learning and Data Science at University of Southern California.
-Before that, I received my Bachelor degree in Xidian University in June 2021.
+Hi, I'm Jiasheng Gu, a Master student in Machine Learning and Data Science at University of Southern California.

-I am interested in natural language processing, machine learning, and artificial intelligence, with a particular interest in text generation, trustworthy AI models, and few-shot NLP.
+I am interested in natural language processing and generation, machine learning, and reliable interconversion between natural language and different forms of data.